 “You can’t get away with breaking the law, not when you’re killing so many people,” a homicide detective told me.
 “We will hunt you down.”

 But what if they didn’t?

 What if there was a new kind of serial killer, slipping past our precautions and our defenses, killing not hundreds, but thousands of people a year?

-We see the victims, but miss the crime.
 Not all serial killers take sadistic pleasure in their work.
 Consider the mafia soldier, the hired hitman, or the gang enforcer.
 They kill for money, and many of them would prefer not to kill at all, if it doesn’t cost them.
 It’s not personal, it’s strictly business.

 This, too, is how certain corporations have come to act.